 Yoga is a great way to help manage your college stress.
 In my previous post “Why You Need a Private Yoga Session”, it was touched upon the benefit of self-awareness.
 This comes from learning to remain present through mindfulness.
 Yoga is mindfulness…it is a practice that can benefit you at school, work, and in your personal life.
 It helps strengthen the mind, the body, and your energy, so that you can have more control over your reactions to stress.

 Consider these three easy yoga poses as tools at your fingertips.
 You can practice each morning or just before a big exam to help you stay connected to your inner calm.
 Try to take at least 5 minutes per yoga pose below.
-A total of 15 “short” minutes of practice that will benefit you throughout your day.
+A total of 15 “short” minutes of practice will benefit you throughout your day.

 Well, I promised you in the title “easy” yoga poses.
 This one pose actually has it in the name!!